LaunchCodeEducation/lchs/src/chapters/git/remote-repository.rst

 Even without an account, we can *clone* our team's work and save it on our own machine.
-Once we have an account (and permission from our team), we can push changes to the repo from our machine up to GitHub.
+Once we have an account (and permission from our team), we can push changes we make to the repo from our machine up to GitHub.
 Neat!

 To clone a remote repository, the terminal command is: